sgtpep/test-load-funds/README.md

 ## Comments

 - `./src/loadFunds.ts` is an entry point to the script.
-- An experimental ESM-compatible `ts-node` script is used to run TypeScript code without transpilation.
+- An experimental ESM-compatible `ts-node` script is used to run TypeScript code directly transpiling it in-memory.
 - Complexity: _O(1)_ time; _O(1)_ (best case) and _O(n)_ (worst case) space, because of previously observed item ids stored in-memory.
 - Added nominal types to some primitive values (like ids, amounts, etc.) to distinguish them from basic types.
 See https://basarat.gitbook.io/typescript/main-1/nominaltyping, https://github.com/Microsoft/TypeScript/issues/202 for details.
 - Functions `isSameDay` and `isSameISOWeek` from `date-fns` package could be used to simplify dealing with dates.